 The Verdict in 2026

-For university leaders and admissions officers, the practical implication is clear: a GPA without context is an unreliable signal.
-Institutions that build grade distribution data into their transcripts now will provide a more credible, useful document as the signal continues to degrade everywhere else.
+A GPA without context is an unreliable signal.
+Institutions that include grade distribution data on transcripts now will produce a more credible document as the signal degrades everywhere else.